 - Percy Jackson and the Olympians:

 - Mister D, aka Dionysus, does not like demigods, and is anything but friendly to those at Camp Halfblood.
 That sounds strange, because he was once a demigod and later made to a pure god, and he has also children with human women.
 However, he does seem to like his own children, and later he tells Percy that he's fine for a demigod.

 - Annabeth and Percy's half-brother Tyson start like this.
 Tyson is a cyclop, and Annabeth and her friends have been attacked by vicious cyclops in the past.
 When he shows on his first mission how heroic he is, Annabeth plays this trope as she says he is not like other cyclops.
 In the course of the plot, they become real friends, to the point that Annabeth breaks some rules of the camp for his sake.

 - Zoe Nightshade is a special case.
 Like almost all Hunter of Artemis, she despises and hates men (and even boys).
 But after experiencing an adventure with Percy and seeing him and his actions, she makes an exception for him among the men.
 But this is more a variant of You are a credit to your gender.

-- The Mortal Instruments has Alec Lightwood.
-He has a dislike for vampires.
+- Alec Lightwood dislikes vampires.
 Most shadowhunters do not like downworlders, but he especially hates vampires.
 He also makes insulting vampires several times, even when Simon is nearby.
 But he always emphasizes to Simon that he is not like the others.

 - In Tales of the Shadowhunter Academy Simon is no longer a vampire, but has become an mundane again.
 And the other shadowhunters he trains with are always referring to mundanes, but then they point out that Simon is not like the other mundanes.
 This leads to one of Simon's rare tantrums, and to tell them his opinion very loudly.